XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 ### Filtering Validations

-During the consensus process, validators in the parent ledger's Negative UNL (**TODO: parent ledger? validation status?**) are disabled.
+During the consensus process, validators in the parent ledger's Negative UNL are disabled.
 Each server calculates an "effective UNL" consisting of its configured UNL with the disabled validators removed, and recalculates its quorum accordingly.
-If a disabled validator sends validation votes, other servers listen to those for purposes of calculating its reliability measurement, but they do not use those votes towards determining whether a ledger version has achieved a consensus.
+(The quorum is always at least 80% of the effective UNL and at least 60% of the configured UNL.)
+If a disabled validator sends validation votes, servers track those votes for purposes of calculating the disabled validator's reliability measurement, but they do not use those votes towards determining whether a ledger version has achieved a consensus.

 **Note:** The Negative UNL adjusts the _total_ trusted validators that the quorum is calculated from, not the quorum directly.
 The quorum is a percentage but the number of votes is a whole number, so in some cases, reducing the total trusted validators may not change the number of votes required to reach a quorum.
 For example, if there are 15 total validators, 80% is 12 validators exactly.
 If you reduce the total to 14 validators, 80% is 11.2 validators, which means that it still requires 12 validators to reach a quorum.